 You simply can’t fulfill your goals and live your purpose if you’re dealing with adrenal fatigue and feeling chronically exhausted.
 So, you have to make a decision – are you okay with the status quo or do you want to feel good enough to actually live and enjoy your life.

-4. Most importantly, if you need proper guidance around coming off hormonal birth control, I’ve created the ultimate step by step protocol to help you come off the pill and take back control of your hormones, your body and your life.
-Check out my Birth Control Protocol here.
+4. Most importantly, if you need proper guidance around coming off hormonal birth control, I’ve created the ultimate step by step protocol to help you transition off hormonal birth control (the pill (patch, IUD, implant etc) and take back control of your hormones, your body and your life.
+Check out my Ditch Your Birth Control Protocol here!

 As you can see, there are a number of factors to consider when coming off the birth control pill.
 You’ve got to nail down the basics like diet, supplementation, detoxification and stress management in order to ease the transition.
 Hopefully this list is a good starting point for you.